 Controlled substances, as illicit narcotics are officially known, include a wide range of organic and chemical compounds which are identified by their official names and organized by law into various schedules.
 These schedules take into account, among other things, any potential medical use for the product and the risk of misuse by the typical user for non-medical purposes.
 Products which are considered to have very high risk of misuse and limited or no medical value, such as heroin, PCP, and cocaine, are outlawed altogether.
 Other products which have high risk but established medical value, such as Xanax, codeine, and oxycodone, are prescribed and distributed under strict medical supervision.

-Marijuana is currently undergoing a transition in many states (including Florida) from the former category to the latter, and in some areas non-medical possession is not actively prosecuted.
-However, until the Legislature acts otherwise, possession of the substance without a state-sanctioned medical marijuana card is still punishable as a first-degree misdemeanor (28 grams or less) or a third-degree felony (over 28 grams).
+Marijuana is currently undergoing a transition in many states (including Florida) from being a strictly controlled substance, thanks in large part to its now-established medicinal value.
+In some areas of the country, non-medical possession is not actively prosecuted, and may even be legal under local law.
+However, until the Florida Legislature acts otherwise, possession of the substance without a state-sanctioned medical marijuana card is still punishable as a first-degree misdemeanor (28 grams or less) or a third-degree felony (over 28 grams).

 A client whose offense arises from active drug addiction may be able to receive assistance from the justice system in confronting that addiction.
-Where specialized drug courts are available, as in Miami-Dade County, they have proven very effective in helping addicts regain sobriety, while minimizing the legal fallout.
+Where specialized drug courts are available, as in Miami-Dade County (a pioneer of the concept), they have proven very effective in helping addicts regain sobriety, while minimizing the legal fallout.
 Or a judge may order completion of a drug or mental health program as a special condition of probation.
 However, if the client denies possessing the controlled substance or knowing it to be such, or if other potential defenses exist, the option of trial by jury always available.

 Unlike federal law, or the laws of all other states, Florida drug statutes do not require the state to prove that a defendant knew the controlled substance was illegal–only that it was in fact illegal, and that the defendant possessed it.
 While one is still permitted to argue this lack of knowledge at trial, as an affirmative defense, the law presumes that the person was in fact aware.
 This is a powerful weapon for prosecutors, as you can imagine; and of course there is never a guarantee that a jury will accept such a defense.